UKradioastro/UKRAA_PicoMuon/README.md

 <!-- =============================================================================== -->
 ## Using the code

-The code assumes that you the UKRAA PicoMuon detector is connected to the RPi4/5 via USB and that it is /dev/ttyACM0 - you can check this by using "ls /dev/tty*" in a terminal window on the RPi4/5 and reviewing the response.
+The code assumes that you the UKRAA PicoMuon detector is connected to the RPi4/5 via USB and that it is /dev/ttyACM0 - you can check this by using **ls /dev/tty*** in a terminal window on the RPi4/5 and reviewing the response.

-The code assumes user is "pi", if "pi" is not the user then need to change '/home/pi' to '/home/user' in the python and gnuplot scripts to whatever your username is.
+The code assumes user is **pi**, if **pi** is not the user then need to change '/home/pi' to '/home/user' in the python and gnuplot scripts to whatever your username is.

-The code assumes one detector connected to RPi USB and will be "/dev/ttyACM0", if there are other devices connected to the RPi and your detector is not "/dev/ttyACM0" then  then need to change '/dev/ttyACM0' to '/dev/ttyACMx' in the GetDataRaw.py python script.
+The code assumes one detector connected to RPi USB and will be **/dev/ttyACM0**, if there are other devices connected to the RPi and your detector is not **/dev/ttyACM0** then  then need to change '/dev/ttyACM0' to '/dev/ttyACMx' in the GetDataRaw.py python script.

-"GetDataRawACM0.py" is run as a service
+**GetDataRawACM0.py** is run as a service

 Other scripts (Python and gnuplot) are run from cron